 Tax-Free Savings Account (TFSA)

 The Tax-Free Savings Account (TFSA) is an account in which residents of Canada can set money aside and watch the savings grow tax-free.
-Since 2009, eligible contributors can deposit up to $5,000 to their TFSA every year.
-The annual contribution limit is indexed based on the inflation rate.
-The indexed amount will be rounded to the nearest $500.
+Since 2009, eligible contributors can deposit to their TFSA every year.
+The annual TSFA dollar limit for 2013 is $5,500.

 The TFSA complements existing registered savings plans like the Registered Retirement Savings Plans (RRSP) and the Registered Education Savings Plans (RESP).

 To open a TFSA, individuals must meet the following requirements: